secretstartups/handbook/finance/sox-internal-controls/quote-to-cash/index.html.md

 **a.
 Web Direct Sales:**

-Customer logs in to Customers Portal and directly buys the product as per his/her requirements.
+Customer logs in to Customers Portal and directly buys the product as per their requirements.

 * Step 1: Customer completes the purchase in Customers Portal and credit card details go through.
 An opportunity is automatically created in Salesforce.